daybologic/libtest-module-runnable-perl/README.md

 ### Code review ###

-There is presently no pull request system on Sourcehut, so all patches must be submitted via the 'discuss' mailing list, using the hg bundle feature.
+There is presently no pull request system on Sourcehut, so all patches must be submitted via the <a ref="https://lists.sr.ht/~m6kvm/libtest-module-runnable-perl-discuss">discuss</a> mailing list, or using pull requests via GitHub or Atlassian BitBucket.

 ## Other guidelines ##